jython/devguide/coredev.rst

 Gaining Commit Privileges
 -------------------------

-When you have been extended an official offer to become a Python core developer, there are several things you must do.
+When you have been extended an official offer to become a Jython core developer, there are several things you must do.

 Mailing Lists
 '''''''''''''

-You are expected to subscribe to python-committers, python-dev, python-checkins, and one of new-bugs-announce or python-bugs-list.
+You are expected to subscribe to jython-dev, jython-checkins, and jython-bugs.
 See :ref:`communication` for links to these mailing lists.

 Issue Tracker
 '''''''''''''

-If you did not gain the Developer role in the `issue tracker`_ before gaining commit privileges, please say so.
+If you did not gain the Developer role in the `Jython issue tracker`_ before gaining commit privileges, please say so.
 This will allow issues to be assigned to you.
 A tracker admin should also flip your "is committer" bit in the tracker's account screen.